 Phantom Limb is the sensation felt by an amputee after a limb has been amputated.
 It may be described as shooting, stabbing, cramping, pins and needles, crushing, throbbing, or burning.
-While the pain may felt throughout the body, there is no actual physical point of origin for the pain.
-It is most usually felt in the general area around or near the amputation.
+While the pain may be felt throughout the body, there is no actual physical point of origin for the pain.
+It is usually felt in the general area around or near the amputation.
 Most sensations associated with phantom limb are experienced within the first few months post surgery, but amputees can show symptoms any time after surgery.

 What’s The Cause

 There is no clear science behind the cause of phantom limb pains.
 There have been many speculations about the origin of a phantom limb including, the memory of previous limb pain, a rewiring of the nervous system after amputation, and even the misfiring of the bundling of nerves around the amputation site.

 Each of these causes has been situational and are not experienced by every amputee.
 The level of pain also varies between amputee.
 While the symptoms may not be consistent across the board, the pain that is felt is very much real.